swiftlang/swift-org-website/documentation/cxx-interop/status/index.md

 not supported in Swift, or with a parameter whose type is not supported in Swift is not available in Swift.

+If a parameter of a C++ function has a default value, the parameter will also have a default value in Swift if:
+- The function is not a constructor
+- The parameter is not `inout` in Swift
+- The parameter is not a pointer
+- The parameter is not a const reference

 ### C++ Types Supported in Swift

 The following C++ types can be used in Swift: